calmm-js/documentation/introduction-to-calmm.md

 // [ 'observables', 'embedding', 'atoms', 'lenses' ]
 ```

-The `modify` operation is, in fact, the primitive operation used to modify atoms
+The `modify` method is, in fact, the primitive operation used to modify atoms
-and `set` is just for convenience.
-Modifications are executed one by one.
-Each
+and `set` method is just for convenience.
+Modifications are executed one by
-operation to modify an atom therefore gets to see the current value of the atom
+one.
+Each operation to modify an atom therefore gets to see the current value
-before deciding what the new value should be.
-This helps to keep the state of
+of the atom before deciding what the new value should be.
+This helps to keep
-an atom consistent.
+the state of an atom consistent.

 The term "atom" perhaps gives the idea that one should only use atoms to store
 simple primitive values.
 That is not the case.
 The term "atom" is borrowed